 Using peppermint (rats supposedly hate the smell), steel wool (they don’t like the texture), and spray foam to block small access areas.

 “Killing them is not a long-term solution as other rats will simply move into the newly available spaces.”
-“After rat-proofing your South Florida building, give the remaining animals a chance at life by live-trapping and releasing them outdoors. which is what we do at Safe Home Management.”
+“After rat-proofing your South Florida building, give the remaining animals a chance at life by live-trapping and releasing them outdoors.
+Which is what we do at Safe Home Management.”

 Visit our blog page for more home management tips for your South Florida home.